Gluten-Free Prepping on a Budget

 Whatever your reason for building a whole-food pantry, it’s obviously vital to have supplies that won’t leave you feeling ill and bloated.

-If your family has a member with adverse reactions to gluten or you want to cut out wheat because of your personal preference not to eat herbicide, it might be time to focus your purchasing dollars on grains that are gluten free. like rice, organic corn, quinoa, and oats.
+If your family has a member with adverse reactions to gluten or you want to cut out wheat because of your personal preference not to eat herbicide, it might be time to focus your purchasing dollars on grains that are gluten-free, like rice, organic corn, quinoa, and oats.
 Depending on the level of sensitivity (for example, if a family member suffers from Celiac disease or has an intense reaction to trace amounts of gluten), you may need to purchase these from a gluten-free processing facility.

 The problem is, gluten-free food is a billion dollar industry, and at the prices Big Food is charging for these specialty items, it’s easy to see how fast the bills can rack up.

-You only need to stroll over to the gluten-free section of your grocery store to see that the cost of eating a diet free of wheat is absolutely outrageous.
+You only need to stroll over to the gluten-free section of your grocery store to see that the cost of eating a diet free of wheat can be absolutely outrageous.
 A loaf of Udi’s bread at my local market is $6.
 And it’s a tiny loaf – with little bitty pieces of bread and a lot fewer slices than a conventional loaf.
 The Udi’s white and whole grain loaves contain 14 slices.
-So, if you have 2 kids and 2 adults and all four of you eat a sandwich for lunch every weekday, you’re looking at a cost of nearly $20 – and that is just for the bread, assuming no one is super-hungry and wants 2 of the mini-sized sandwiches.
+So, if you have 2 kids and 2 adults and all four of you eat a sandwich for lunch every weekday, you’re looking at a cost of nearly $20 – and that is just for the bread, assuming no one is normal-person-hungry and wants 2 of the mini-sized sandwiches.
 This also assumes no one wants toast for breakfast or garlic bread with dinner.

 And speaking of dinner – have you priced out quinoa pasta lately?
 Enough gluten-free pasta for one spaghetti dinner will run you about $4, vs traditional pasta, which would be closer to $1.